-Ripping encrypted DVDs with HandBrake and libdvdcss on macOS Sierra/El Capitan
+Ripping encrypted DVDs with HandBrake and libdvdcss on macOS High Sierra/El Capitan

 If you are a huge DVD collector and sometimes rip DVD to digital files for wide accessing on multimedia devices, you maybe have installed Handbrake on your Mac.
 But it is not enough to rip DVD on Mac just with Handbrake cause most of commercial DVD discs have encryption such as CSS and Handbrake doesn’t have decryption library to bypass DVD copyright protection.
 To rip encrypted DVD with Handbrake, you need to install libdvdcss.pkg on Mac.
 Now, let’s show you DVD support (libdvdcss) installation on Mac including macOS Sierra and El Capitan.